wangxiaoyunanne/docs/source/hive_vn.html.md

 ### Performance limitations

-- Vertex nomination is bound by device memory latency
+- Vertex nomination is bound by device memory latency.
 - Profiling indicates that 64% of time is spent in the Gunrock advance operator, and 20% of time is spent in XXX.
 - The device memory bandwidth is 271GB/s -- within the expected range for Gunrock graph analytics.